COVID-19 and Dental Appointments

 For At-Risk Patients

 If you are high risk for, or have COVID-19 requiring emergency treatment, dental treatment would be performed in a hospital setting with personnel wearing N95 masks or higher.
-It is important to be truthful regarding symptoms and/or exposures so that care may be delivered appropriately and lessen the spread of disease.
+It is important to be truthful regarding symptoms and/or exposures so that care may be delivered appropriately and lessen the spread of Covid-19.

 - Please excuse our social distancing.